aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/pdfcompliance/_index.md

 ```

 The output file will comply with the PDF/A-1a (ISO 19005-1) standard.
 This level includes all the requirements of PDF/A-1b and additionally requires that document structure be included (also known as being "tagged"), with the objective of ensuring that document content can be searched and repurposed.

+ **Remarks:**

 Note that exporting the document structure significantly increases the memory consumption, especially for the large documents.

 ### PDF_A_1_B {#PDF-A-1-B}
 ```